2014 NBA playoffs: (2) Oklahoma City Thunder vs. (7) Memphis Grizzlies

 In Game 1, the Thunder held the Grizzlies to a 36 percent field goal shooting and led by as many as 25 before holding on to a 100–86 win and a 1–0 series lead.
 The next four games of the series all went to overtime, breaking an NBA record for most number of OT games in a series.
-In Game 2, the Grizzlies led by 5 with 18 seconds remaining when Kevin Durant hit a miraculous 4-point play and after a made free throw by Mike Conley, Kendrick Perkins made a putback at the buzzer to force overtime.
+In Game 2, the Grizzlies led by 5 with 18 seconds remaining when Kevin Durant hit a miraculous 4-point play and after a made free throw by Mike Conley Jr., Kendrick Perkins made a putback at the buzzer to force overtime.
 However, the Grizzlies held on in OT and tied the series at 1 game apiece.
 The Grizzlies led by 17 in the fourth quarter before the Thunder came roaring back.
 The Thunder trailed by 4 in the final minute when Westbrook hit a 4-point play that eventually forced overtime.
 However, the Grizzlies held off the Thunder for a 2–1 series lead.

 In Game 4, with Durant and Westbrook struggling offensively, Reggie Jackson scored a career-high 32 points that helped the Thunder take a 14-point lead before the Grizzlies stormed back.
 With the Grizzlies leading by 5 in the final minute, Jackson hit a 3 and a layup to force overtime.
 The Grizzlies still had a chance to force a second overtime but Conley's three missed as the Thunder tied the series at 2.
 Game 5 saw the Grizzlies erect a 20-point lead in the third quarter, but the Thunder rallied back.
 With the Thunder trailing by 2, Westbrook came up with a steal and a dunk to force another overtime.
 The Thunder had a chance to win the game in overtime but Durant's three missed.
 Luckily, Serge Ibaka made a putback but replays showed that the ball left Ibaka's hands after the buzzer sounded, giving the Grizzlies a 3–2 series lead.
 Knowing that their season could once again end in Grizzlies' hands if they lost another game, the Thunder blew out the Grizzlies in Game 6, forcing a decisive game.
 Prior to Game 7, Zach Randolph was suspended for punching Steven Adams while jogging back in transition in Game 6.
 Though putting up a valiant effort without their leading scorer, the Grizzlies ultimately succumbed to the Thunder who managed to avenge their loss from the year before.